bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 E.g. http://myServer:myPort/system/faces/view/engine-cockpit/setup.xhtml

-If you are not able to start the |ivy-engine| anymore, you may remove the installed license file from the :file:`configuration` directory.
+If you are not able to start the |ivy-engine| anymore, you may remove the installed licence file from the :file:`configuration` directory.
 The
 |ivy-engine| should now start up in :ref:`demo-mode`.

 .. note::